 Freetrade Investing Options

-As its name suggests, Freetrade offers zero-commission trading, with no inactivity fee, no withdrawal or deposit fees, and no share dealing fee for its General Investment Accounts.
+As its name suggests, Freetrade offers zero-commission trading, with no inactivity fee, no withdrawal fees, trading fees or deposit fees.
+Plus no share dealing fee for its General Investment Account.
 Its upgraded accounts charge a small flat fee per month for those looking to take advantage of extra benefits like tax breaks and enhanced features.
 Additionally, FX conversion rates are charged at 0.45% above the spot rate, so be mindful when investing in global stocks!

 Freetrade’s account options can be viewed below, along with their monthly account costs.